markgregg/multi-select/README.md

 * defaultItemLimit - default number of items to show for each datasource in the dropdown
 * simpleOperation - only allow users to selct comparisons, no brackets or and or
 * onMatchersChanged - event for when the matchers change
+* clearIcon - alternative icon to the X
+* maxDropDownHeight - the maximium hieght of the options dropdown
 * styles - allows styles to be set for the different components

 ## DataSources